Camera Setup Dialog

 There are five independent parameter sets for taking pictures.
 Use these buttons to select a set and view and adjust its parameters.
 Whenever you change from one set to another, the parameters are stored for the set that you are leaving.

-This button is available if there are multiple cameras.
-Press it to copy parameters for the current parameter set from the camera listed on the button.
+This button is available if there are multiple cameras, or if there are separate Search camera parameters.
+In the latter case, when Search is the selected parameter set, press the button to copy the View parameters for the current camera to Search.
+Otherwise, press the button to copy parameters for the current parameter set from the camera listed on the button.
 Acquisition area will be scaled appropriately if the two cameras are different sizes.

 These buttons determine whether a single image will be acquired or whether acquisition will repeat automatically.
 Continuous acquisition is relatively slow in SerialEM for some cameras, but for newer Gatan cameras it accesses continuous camera modes and is fast.
 If you start a continuous acquisition, you can stop it by pressing the space bar or Esc up pushing the STOP button, and you can restart it by pressing the space bar again.
 Most automated operations (i.e., tasks and tilt series) will use single-image mode even when taking an image with a parameter set in which you selected continuous mode.
 Thus, you should be able to use those operations without having to turn off continuous mode in any of your parameter sets.